 The graphic mark is an abstract representation of the letters “G” and “S.” Its purpose is not to represent the school’s initials literally, but to function as a strong visual symbol that is easily recognized, remembered and associated with Georgia State University.

 The mark supports further symbolism.
 For example, the flame-like aspect can represent both the traditional flame of knowledge as well as the mythical phoenix, the symbol of Atlanta’s post–Civil War rebirth.

 The Georgia State University logo is a registered trademark protected by federal law and should always have the registered trademark symbol ® with it.
 Employees of the university may request the logo from Public Relations & Marketing Communications.
 For more details, contact Renata Irving, director of creative services, at 404-413-1363 or email@example.com.

 When you refer to the university’s marketing and identity campaign in a sentence or hashtag, capitalize every word.

 Right: We’re graduating students #TheStateWay.

-Spell out and use lowercase: associate degree, bachelor’s degree, master’s degree, doctor’s degree or doctorate.
+Spell out and use lowercase when referring generally to associate degrees, bachelor’s degrees, master’s degrees, doctor’s degrees or doctorates.
 (Note: You can receive a doctorate or a doctor’s degree but not a doctoral degree.)

 Right: Two years after earning an associate of arts degree through Perimeter College, he graduated from the Atlanta Campus with a bachelor’s degree in education.

-Right: She received her master of science degree in biology.
+Right: She received a Master of Science in Biology.